jamesericdavidson/jamesdavidson.xyz/content/posts/right-to-erasure.md

 Beginning the process is a challenge unto itself: deletion dialogues are not standard, nor are the means to contact an organisation's data controller.

-*Keep reading until the end for one way to make it easier! 😌*
+*Keep reading until the end for one way to make it easier!*

 # How to begin